multiversx/mx-chain-scripts/README.md

         #upgrades the node(s) on the local machine
         ./script.sh upgrade - when running just nodes

-        ./script.sh upgrade_squad - when running the observing squad configuratio
+        ./script.sh upgrade_squad - when running the observing squad configuration

         ./script.sh upgrade_proxy - whenever you need to update the Elrond Proxy instance (in the observing squad configuration)